-In the event of bad weather conditions, Spartan will send text, email, and voice alerts so students can check to see if classes have been delayed or canceled due to severe weather or road conditions.
-Local news and radio stations will have campus delays and closure updates available.
+In the event of bad weather conditions, Spartan will update their website so students can check to see if classes have been canceled due to severe weather or road conditions.
+The website is www.spartan.edu.
+Look on the main page under "Latest News" for updates.
+Be sure to look for the date the message was left to ensure you have not retrieved outdated information.
 Regulations may require the missed class time to be made up.
 On days of bad weather, allow enough time to reach school safely and on time.
-Denver Campus Weather Advisory line (303) 410-2408.
+Weather Advisory line (918) 831-5215.